Bernard Schwartz House: Use as rental property

-The Ditmers listed the house on the short-term-rental site Airbnb in 2010, hiring a neighbor to help clean up after each guest.
-The house was being rented out for half the year by then, with about 600 guests annually; its guestbook included signatures from visitors around the world.
-According to Michael Ditmer, guests generally treated the house respectfully, since visitors tended to be architecture enthusiasts and experts.
+The Ditmers listed the Schwartz House on the short-term-rental site Airbnb in 2010.
+It was being rented out for half the year by then, with about 600 guests annually; its guestbook included signatures from visitors around the world.
+According to Michael Ditmer, guests generally treated the building respectfully, since visitors tended to be architecture enthusiasts and experts.
 The Ditmers wanted to rebuild the sunken courtyard to the north and planned to reconstruct the original furniture.
-For the house's 75th anniversary in 2015, the Ditmers commissioned a floor lamp that Wright had drawn up for the house.
-By the mid-2010s, the house was rented 70% of the time, and the owners earned over $100,000 annually from rent, which amounted to $425 a night.
+For the house's 75th anniversary in 2015, the Ditmers commissioned a floor lamp that Wright had drawn up for it.
+By the mid-2010s, the building was rented 70% of the time, and the owners earned over $100,000 annually from rent, which amounted to $425 a night.
 The Schwartz House was nominated to the National Register of Historic Places in 2018 and formally added in March 2019.
+By that year, Michael Ditmer planned to install replica French doors in the northeast wing, and he wanted to restore the patio.

 The Schwartz House had become the most popular Airbnb homestay in Wisconsin by the late 2010s.
-According to The Post-Crescent, guests generally reviewed the house positively, giving it a five-star average rating on Airbnb.
-At the time, Michael Ditmer planned to install replica French doors in the northeast wing, and he wanted to restore the patio.
+The Post-Crescent wrote in 2019 that guests generally reviewed it positively, giving it a five-star average rating on Airbnb.
 The house was being rented out for as much as $995 per night by the early 2020s.
+It also hosted events such as a 2026 concert by the cellist Mike Block.

 Architecture

 The Schwartz House is one of a few double-story Usonian houses designed by Frank Lloyd Wright, whose Usonian buildings were generally one story high.
 Its layout is based on a plan that Wright created for Life magazine in 1938, which in turn was based on Wright's plan for the Storer House in Los Angeles.
 The Schwartz House is one of two derived directly from the Life plan, the other being the Gordon House in Silverton, Oregon (completed 1963).
 The Schwartz House's final design deviates slightly from the Life plan.

-The house is variously described as being shaped like the letter "L", the letter "T", or two interlocking rectangles.
+The Schwartz House is variously described as being shaped like the letter "L", the letter "T", or two interlocking rectangles.
 The main house is oriented northwest–southeast, and there is a wing extending northeast.
 The main house is two stories high, while the northeast wing is one and a half stories high.
 The diagonal orientation, intended to maximize views and sunlight exposure, was also used in other Usonian structures like the John Clarence Pew House.
 Four materials were used in the Schwartz House's construction: cypress, brick, glass, and concrete.
 One writer characterized the Schwartz House as having a "polliwog-type" design, a name given to Usonian houses with "L"- or "T"-shaped plans that resembled the layout of the Herbert and Katherine Jacobs First House in Madison.